 Esmolol Injection Description

-Esmolol hydrochloride injection, for intravenous administration, is a beta adrenergic receptor blocker with a very short duration of action (elimination half-life is approximately 9 minutes).
-Esmolol hydrochloride is:
+Esmolol hydrochloride is a beta adrenergic receptor blocker with a very short duration of action (elimination half-life is approximately 9 minutes).
+Esmolol Hydrochloride is:

 - (±)-Methyl p-[2-hydroxy-3-(isopropylamino) propoxy] hydrocinnamate hydrochloride and has the following structure:

-- It has one asymmetric center and exists as an enantiomeric pair.
+- Esmolol hydrochloride has the empirical formula C16H26NO4Cl and a molecular weight of 331.8.
+It has one asymmetric center and exists as an enantiomeric pair.

 - Esmolol hydrochloride is a white to off-white crystalline powder.
 It is a relatively hydrophilic compound which is very soluble in water and freely soluble in alcohol.
 Its partition coefficient (octanol/water) at pH 7.0 is 0.42 compared to 17.0 for propranolol.

 Esmolol hydrochloride injection is a clear, colorless to light yellow, sterile, nonpyrogenic, iso-osmotic solution of esmolol hydrochloride in sodium chloride.
 The formulation is described in the table below: